 Employment Outlook and Salary Information

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $115,820 for lawyers in general.
-The top paying industries for lawyers at that time included industrial machinery manufacturing, metalworking machinery manufacturing, and semiconductor and other electronic component manufacturing.
-The BLS predicted average growth of 6% for lawyers from 2014-2024.
+In 2019, the U.S. Bureau of Labor Statistics (BLS) reported an annual median wage of $122,960 for lawyers in general.
+The top paying industries at that time included cable and other subscription programming; motion picture and video industries; highway, street, and bridge construction; computer and peripheral equipment manufacturing; and engine, turbine, and power transmission equipment manufacturing.
+The BLS predicted average growth of 6% for lawyers from 2018-2028.
 Strong competition for jobs was expected, and lawyers with experience who are willing to relocate will have the best employment prospects.